 Chop the avocados in half, remove the stone and scoop out the flesh into a bowl and mash the flesh with a fork until it forms a paste.

-TIP - It’s important to get the lemon juice in quickly otherwise the green flesh will turn brown.
+TIP - It’s important to get the lemon juice in quickly because the lemon juice contains the anti-oxidants that stop the green flesh turning brown.
 It also helps the mashing process.

 Add the remaining ingredients and stir them in until evenly mixed.
 Cover with cling film and refrigerate until ready to use.